3D sound localization: How does one localize sound?

 The first clue our hearing uses is interaural time difference.
 Sound from a source directly in front of or behind us will arrive simultaneously at both ears.
-If the source moves to the left or right, our ears pick up the sound from the same source arriving at both ears - but with a certain delay.
+If the source moves to the left or right, our ears pick up the sound from the same source arriving at both ears - but with a certain delay, which helps identify direction and distance.
 Another way of saying it could be, that the two ears pick up different phases of the same signal.

 Methods

 There are many different methods of 3D sound localization.
 For instance: